FuelLabs/fuels-ts/.changeset/three-taxis-do.md

 "fuels": patch
 ---

-chore: enable `fuels` callbacks to be asynchronous
+feat: enable `fuels` callbacks to be asynchronous